-Serving alcohol to Sixth Form pupils at School events and in Houses
+Serving alcohol to Sixth Form students at School events and in Houses

-Sixth Form pupils may be offered alcohol by staff under the following circumstances:
+Sixth Form students may be offered alcohol by staff under the following circumstances:

-- The Housemaster/Housemistress (HSM) has received parental permission that the Sixth Form pupil may be offered alcohol. - The Head of Senior School has given permission in advance and the protocols agreed.
-Examples of typical events are the Sixth Form Dinner, Les Philosophe Garden Party or Boarders' suppers (the Headmaster and HSMs do not need to seek permission.) - The only alcoholic drinks which may be consumed are beer (lager or bitter), cider or wine. - The alcoholic drinks are served by the member of staff who is the host pupils must not be allowed to serve themselves. - The amount of alcohol served is limited (limited to one alcoholic drink a beer or glass of wine). - There is no chance of access to alcohol by pupils below the Sixth form.
+• The Housemaster / Housemistress (HSM) has received parental permission that the Sixth Form student may be offered alcohol

+- The Head has given permission in advance and the protocols agreed.
+Examples of typical events are the Sixth Form Dinner, Les Philosophe Garden Party or Boarders' suppers (the Head and HSMs' do not need to seek permission) - The only alcoholic drinks which may be consumed are beer (lager or bitter), cider or wine - The alcoholic drinks are served by the member of staff who is the host students must not be allowed to serve themselves - The amount of alcohol served is limited (limited to one alcoholic drink a beer / cider or glass of wine).
+The amount of alcohol is limited to; one alcoholic beverage for Year 12 students, and two alcoholic beverages for Year 13 students. - There is no chance of access to alcohol by students below the Sixth form

-Pupils should never be present in the private accommodation of staff with the exception of the HSMs' designated public or shared spaces in their Boarding Houses.
+Students should never be present in the private accommodation of staff except for the HSMs' designated public or shared spaces in their Boarding Houses.